Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 “We’re not entering a dark winter,” he said.
 "We’re entering the final turn and approaching the light at the end of the tunnel.
 That’s how I look at it.”

+In fact, infections and deaths are on the rise across the United States.

+The seven-day rolling average for daily new cases in the U.S. rose over the past two weeks from 44,647 on Oct.
+8 to 61,141.9 on Oct.
+22, and the rolling average for daily new deaths rose over the same period from 710.3 to 762.9, according to data through Thursday from Johns Hopkins University.

-Even in the closing days of the race, the Democrat has maintained a cautious campaign schedule, citing the pandemic, while Trump has been a much more aggressive traveler.
-With Biden briefly appearing in Delaware, Trump was leading a pair of rallies in battleground Florida before casting an early ballot on Saturday in his adopted home state.
+Even in the closing days of the race, Biden has maintained a cautious campaign schedule, citing the pandemic, while Trump has been a much more aggressive traveler.
+With Biden briefly appearing in Delaware, Trump was leading a pair of rallies in battleground Florida before casting an early ballot Saturday in his adopted home state.

-“Can you believe it?" he said.
+“Can you believe it?"
+Trump told the crowd of Florida seniors, packed shoulder-to-shoulder with most not wearing masks.
 "Do you think Sleepy Joe can do that?
 I don’t think so.”

 ——

 Jill Colvin reported from Florida.
-AP writers Kevin Freking in Washington, Bill Barrow in Atlanta and Zeke Miller contributed.
+AP writers Kevin Freking and Zeke Miller in Washington and Bill Barrow in Atlanta contributed.